-- I. The Board of Education, in order to provide a safe and orderly learning environment, establishes a Code of Conduct for students, school personnel, parents, and visitors when on Chittenango District property or when attending a Chittenango District function. - II.
-Definitions: - a.
+- a.
 The Code defines a disruptive student as one who substantially disrupts the educational process or interferes with the teacher's authority over the classroom. - b.
 A violent student is one who, while on Chittenango District property or at a Chittenango District function: - 1.
 Commits an act of violence upon another student, staff member, or other person on Chittenango District property or at a Chittenango District function. - 2.
 Possesses or displays a weapon or what appears to be a weapon. - 3.
 Intentionally damages District property or the property of any person lawfully on District property or at a District function. - c.
 A weapon is defined as a firearm or other device that can cause serious physical injury or death when used as a weapon. - III.
 Student Rights and Responsibilities: Students have a right to a safe, healthy, and orderly learning environment, to due process, and to receive an explanation of the rules in the Code of Conduct.
 Students have a responsibility to follow the District rules, work to the best of their ability, and to follow direction given by teachers and other District personnel. - IV.
-Responsibilities of Essential Partners: Parents, teachers, school counselors, principals, the superintendent, and the Board of Education, in each of their respective roles, are expected to support the children of the District by insuring that there is a safe and orderly environment allowing students to reach their highest possible level of achievement. - V. Student Dress Code: Students should wear clean, safe, and appropriate clothing which does not disrupt or interfere with the educational process.
+Responsibilities of Essential Partners: Parents/Guardians, teachers, school counselors, principals, the superintendent, and the Board of Education, in each of their respective roles, are expected to support the children of the District by insuring that there is a safe and orderly environment allowing students to reach their highest possible level of achievement. - V. Student Dress Code: Students should wear clean, safe, and appropriate clothing which does not disrupt or interfere with the educational process.
 Attire promoting violence, obscenity, denigration of others, or the use of tobacco, alcohol, or drugs is not allowed.
-Hats are not to be worn in the classroom, and students may not use any personal electronic devices including wearables, or cell phones in school.
+Hats are not to be worn in the classroom, and students may not use personal stereos, pagers, or cell phones in school. - VI.

-- VI.
 Prohibited Student Conduct: Students are prohibited from engaging in conduct that is disorderly, insubordinate, disruptive, violent, unsafe, illegal, or unethical.
 These rules apply in a school building, on school grounds, on school busses, or at any District function.
-Students may not possess or use tobacco, alcohol, or drugs on school property or at a school function. - VII.
-Reporting Violations: Any student observing prohibited student conduct should report the violation to a teacher or other school official.
-Any conduct constituting a crime or affecting the security of the school will be reported to local law enforcement by the building principal or program supervisor.
+Students may not possess or use tobacco, alcohol, or drugs on school property or at a school function.